Fori Nehru: Letters to Auntie Fori (2002)

 In 1958 Nehru met Martin Gilbert, a friend of her son Ashok from university days and later historian and official biographer of Winston Churchill.
 When he arrived at the Nehru home that year he was unwell, and he later recounted that she successfully nursed him to recovery with rice and yoghurt.
 Gilbert visited her in Washington in the 1960s, and later in London when her husband was Indian High Commissioner there.
 They continued to correspond but did not see each other again until 1998.
 He referred to the Nehru's as Auntie Fori and Uncle Birju, and until 1998 had no idea she was from Budapest's Jewish community.
 She asked him to recommend a book about the history of Jews.
 In response, he wrote her one letter every week for 140 weeks, each addressed "Dear Auntie Fori", tracing the course of Jewish history over 5,000 years.
-The letters were collectively published in a book titled Letters to Auntie Fori (2002).
+The letters were collectively published in a book titled Letters to Auntie Fori: The 5,000-Year History of the Jewish People and Their Faith (2002).